 As we complete these investments we will reduce the complexity of our order-to-cash systems, making it easier to innovate and deliver improvements to GitLab customers and our internal stakeholders across sales, billing, and more.

-For more details on this work, reference the Fulfillment Admin Tooling and the Fulfillment Platform groups' direction pages and roadmaps in Groups.
+For more details on this work, reference the Fulfillment Platform groups direction pages and roadmaps in Groups.

-We also have Fulfillment FY24 Plans and Prioritization (Not Public), that internal team members can reference to track all planned initiatives by theme.
+We have Fulfillment FY24 Plans and Prioritization (also Not Public), that GitLab team members can reference to track all planned initiatives by theme.

 To learn more about our roadmap prioritization principles and process, please see Fulfillment Roadmap Prioritization